aws/amazon-ec2-instance-selector/README.md

   -c, --vcpus int                         Number of vcpus available to the instance type. (sets --vcpus-min and -max to the same value)
       --vcpus-max int                     Maximum Number of vcpus available to the instance type.
 If --vcpus-min is not specified, the lower bound will be 0
       --vcpus-min int                     Minimum Number of vcpus available to the instance type.
 If --vcpus-max is not specified, the upper bound will be infinity
-      --vcpus-to-memory-ratio string      The ratio of vcpus to memory in MiB.
+      --vcpus-to-memory-ratio string      The ratio of vcpus to GiBs of memory.
 (Example: 1:2)

 Suite Flags: